neilcochran/cross-stitch/README.md

 ### **Floss Schema:**

 This represents floss of a single color and brand, and by default, a single strand.
-If more than one strand of the same floss is desired, strandCount can be increased.
+If more than one strand of the same floss is , strandCount can be increased.

 ```json
 {